vdimitriev/phone-book/README.md

 # phone-book

-Web application for booking mobile phone for testing.
+Web application for booking mobile phones for testing.